Book cover

 channel= new BufferChannel(new ZipChannel(new TCPChannel()));

-Therefore, the configuration of a Channel takes place at instantiation time using a chain of new operators.
-The innermost new creates the base object, which in our case can be a TCPChannel or UDPChannel object.
-Subsequently, the outer operators decorate this base object with additional functionalities.
+Therefore, the configuration of a Channel occurs at instantiation time using a chain of new operators.
+The innermost new creates the base object, which in this case can be a TCPChannel or UDPChannel object.
+The outer operators decorate this base object with additional functionalities.

-Now, we will explain the classes that are the decorators themselves, like ZipChannel and BufferChannel.
-First, they are subclasses of the following class:
+Now, let’s examine the classes that serve as the decorators themselves, such as ZipChannel and BufferChannel.
+These classes are subclasses of the following class:

 class ChannelDecorator implements Channel {